P3GP CERTIFICATION OVERVIEW AND SYLLABUS

 Introduction and purpose

-The Project, Programme and Portfolio Governance Practitioner (P3GP) certification provides the theory, principles and practical advice on how to review, design, implement and maintain decision making frameworks that enable optimisation of an organisation’s investment in change – where change is the projects or programmes that comprise its portfolio.
+The Project, Programme and Portfolio Governance Professional (P3GP) certification provides the theory, principles and practical advice on how to review, design, implement and maintain decision making frameworks that enable optimisation of an organisation’s investment in change – where change is the projects or programmes that comprise its portfolio.

 It explains how to establish an effective governance framework for a project or a program.
 It also explains how to identify governance issues in a project, programme or organisation and how to assess existing P3G frameworks.
 It also addresses portfolio governance and the integration of governance at all levels in the organisation.
 It is applicable to projects and programmes in all sectors including hard infrastructure, Information and Communications Technology (ICT), and business change in both the public service and the private sector.